 Incorporating these rare primary sources into assignments is an effective activity to engage students and increase information literacy skills.
 Contact us to get started with some ideas and best practices.

-The Libraries offer a Teaching Fellows grant to encourage use of primary sources in the classroom.
-Currently we are in the 2018-19 cycle, we will post new information for next year's grant opportunity in the Spring 2019.
+The Libraries offer a Special Collections Teaching Fellowship to encourage use of primary sources in the classroom.
+Due to the uncertainty of the effects of the coronavirus on Baylor and the Libraries, we will not be accepting applications for Special Collections Teaching Fellows for summer 2020.
+We will, however, accept applications in the spring for summer 2021.
+Currently we are in the 2019-20 cycle, we will post new information for next year's grant opportunity in the Spring 2021.

 Below are some links that will help you prepare for your visit: